An explicit conductor formula for ${\rm GL}_n \times {\rm GL}_1$: Acknowledgement

 \section{Acknowledgement}

-The author would like to express gratitude to the Max-Planck-Institut f\"ur Mathematik, Bonn for providing welcoming hospitality and an invigorating mathematical environment in which this project was conceived and birthed.
+The author would like to express gratitude to the Max-Planck-Institut f\"ur Mathematik, Bonn for providing welcoming hospitality during a visit to the institute during which this work was completed.